About the Canadian Association of Professional Dog Trainers (CAPDT)

-We sponsor learning opportunities, provide on-line resources and increase public awareness of dog-friendly and humane training techniques by reaching out to stakeholder communities such as Veterinarians, Animal Health Technologists, shelters and dog owners.
+We sponsor learning opportunities, provide on-line resources and increase public awareness of dog-friendly and humane training techniques by collaborating with other dog training organizations, Veterinarians, Animal Health Technologists, shelters and dog owners.

 - the trainer who makes their living in the world of dog training (from service dog training, puppy classes and general obedience to competition & sport training)